Sobhan

-Chittajalu Sobhan (1968 – 6 January 2008) was an Indian film director and screenwriter who has worked in Telugu films.
-He was best known for his work in the film Varsham (2004).
+Chittajalu Sobhan (1968 – 6 January 2008) was an Indian film director and screenwriter who worked in Telugu films.
+He was best known for his film Varsham (2004).

 Career

 Sobhan went to Chennai in 1989 to join the film industry.
 He initially worked for a film called Rowdyism, which was stalled after 10 days of shooting.
-He then joined Tripuraneni Varaprasad alias Chitti Babu as co director for Raithu Bharatham, He then joined Ram Gopal Varma as a co-director for Anaganaga Oka Roju.
+He then joined Tripuraneni Varaprasad alias Chitti Babu as co-director for Raithu Bharatham.
+He then joined Ram Gopal Varma as a co-director for Anaganaga Oka Roju.
 Later, he started his profession as a writer for Krishna Vamsi's film Sindhooram and worked with him for Murari, and also acted in films like Kshana Kshanam and Oka Raju Oka Rani.
 Later, he directed a few episodes of Malayalam TV serial Navaneetha (2000).
 During the making of Murari, he was in touch with Mahesh Babu, and that led to the film Bobby.
 Sobhan was known for his able hand in scripting.
 He helped many directors during the script sessions of many hit films.